Father of UK man in ISIL recruitment video tells of distress

 LONDON The father of a British man who appears in an online video urging Muslims to join the militant group the Islamic State in Iraq and the Levant (ISIL) spoke on Saturday of his family's distress at his son's actions.

-The video comes amid growing concern among British police, security services and political leaders about the number of Britons travelling to Syria and becoming radicalised by militant Islamists.
+The video comes amid growing concern among British police, security services and political leaders about the number of Britons travelling to Syria and becoming radicalized by militant Islamists.

 "I want to cry.
 Why are you doing this?
 Who led them to go there?" said Muthana of his medical student son, who appears in the online footage identified as Abu Muthanna al-Yemeni from Britain.